rongyue1/rongyue1/README.md

 ### Hi there 👋

+# Rong SUN

+** `Software Developer | Designer` **

+I am a software developer with a previous career in visual communication design and early childhood education.
+I am keen to help craft user-friendly software and to be a part of innovative engineering work.
+I thrive in an inclusive and supportive settings that emphasize learning and growth.
+I value curiosity as the best motivation to learn and that helps me to be a curious learner in tech.

 <!--
 **rongyue1/rongyue1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.